speedcitytech/LITA-Capstone-Project/README.md

 # Project Overview
 This project showcases a comprehensive analysis of retail store sales, offering insights into key metrics such as top-selling products, sales trends by region, quantity trends, and pricing details.
 The analysis assists in identifying high-demand products, assessing regional performance, and informing pricing strategies.

-# Project 1: Sales Performance Analysis - Excel Analysis
+# Project 1: Sales Performance Analysis

 ### Overview
 This section provides the initial exploration of sales data for a retail store, aiming to uncover key insights into the performance of products, regions, and sales trends over time.